Balzan

-Balzan (Ħal Balzan) is a municipality in the Central Region of Malta, one of the so-called three villages, together with Attard and Lija.
+Balzan (Ħal Balzan) is a municipality in the Northern Region of Malta, and together with Attard and Lija, forms part of the "Three Villages" (It-Tliet Irħula).
 The village originally consisted of a group of small dwellings and farms but eventually grew, becoming a parish in the 17th century.
-As of 2021, the town registered a population of 4,774 inhabitants.
+As of 2022, the town registered a population of 4,821 inhabitants.

 Etymology

 In Malta, many village names are identical to certain family names, as in Attard and Lija.
 It is believed by some, therefore, that the village inherited its name from a family whose family name was Balzan.

 Balsan (Balzan) literally means tax collector or contributions collector.
 The tax collector must have been from the same parish, at the time forming part of Birkirkara.

 Heritage and culture

 The church houses various works of art by famous Maltese painters such as Giuseppe Calleja, Chev.
 Emvin Cremona and Paul Camilleri Cauchi.
-The statue used in the village feast celebrated on the 2nd week of July, is carved in wood by Salvatore Dimech (is-sartx) and shows our lady and Gabriel the Archangel.
+The statue used in the village feast celebrated on the 2nd week of July is carved in wood by Salvatore Dimech (is-sartx) and shows Our Lady and Gabriel the Archangel.
 The parish also celebrates the feast of St. Valentine.

 As with Attard and Lija, Balzan is a sought-after location and popular with the middle and upper middle classes.
 The population has increased due to large-scale development taking place, largely in the form of apartment blocks replacing villas and their gardens.
 However, this is mainly occurring on the outskirts of the village, and not the historic centre.
 The majority of Balzan is an Urban Conservation Area.

+The Malta railway formerly spanned through Triq Ferrovija L-Qadima.
+A platform that served the village and the Palace was located close to Vjal De Paule.
+Ficus trees adorned the ends of the platform.
+One of them is still standing and is now itself a landmark.
+A section of rail that was used to support the tree is encased in the tree.